KadirTarti/calculator/README.md

 |----ios.gif
 ```

-## Outcome
+## Outcome 🎥

  ![Calculator](https://github.com/KadirTarti/KadirTarti/assets/150926891/7229e5eb-95e5-45df-b8d7-4136883c5471)

-## Objective
+## Objective 🔍

-Create a Calculator that is functionally similar to the expected output
+Create a Calculator using JS

-### At the end of the project, will be able to;
+### User Stories:

+1. As a user, I want a simple calculator app with basic math functions so that I can perform calculations conveniently.
+2. As a user, I want the ability to toggle between different themes and customize the widget for a personalized experience while using the calculator.

+### This project helped me develop the following skills:

 - improve coding skills within HTML & CSS & JS